Tligtvoet/goat-bulk/README.md

 # Super Warehouse Store Group Project

-Your team is to write a program that supports the Bulk Club.
-Your team must use inheritance and composition.
+Write a program that supports the Bulk Club.
+Must use inheritance and composition.
 At least one class must contain a pointer (a copy constructor needs to be written and tested).
-Your team is to write at least 10 agile stories (including description, tasks, test scenarios, and story points) before software is developed).
-Your team must use an agile management tool (e.g. Waffle.io), Graphical User Interface (GUI) such as QT, DOXYGEN, and GIT.
+Write at least 10 agile stories (including description, tasks, test scenarios, and story points) before software is developed).
+Must use an agile management tool (e.g. Waffle.io), Graphical User Interface (GUI) such as QT, DOXYGEN, and GIT.

 ### Prerequisites